 Write a Top 10 List of useful tips relative to your industry to post on your blog and share on social media.
 It will get the creative side of your brain moving and it might just provide great tips for a client or prospect who is having a “rainy day” themselves!

-This was just one of many other ideas about making money online without experience.
+This was just one of many other ideas about starting a side hustle, and or making money online without experience.
 If you want to discover more opportunities, check out our list of additional ways to earn money.